 Thanks to all of you for your support to date and the pre-orders, which helped me get this collection of songs over the line.
 I am eternally grateful.

 For those on streaming sites etc, fear not!
 “Born From Tradition” will be made available to all streaming sites when it is officially released 31.10.2020.
-“Trasna na gCianta” – the first single release will be available to download on Bandcamp 22.09.2020 and the official video 01.10.2020.
+“Trasna na gCianta” – the first single release will be available to download on Bandcamp 22.09.2020 and the official video and single release 16.10.2020.

 Well… In this modern world of singles and easy listening, quick music, and free music.
 All things are beginning to sound the same (to my ears anyway).
 By taking this route I am simply trying to encourage the album idea, reintroducing the kids to that “Album Moment”.
 Back then, way back when, when buying a record or an album, meant you made the time to listen to it.
 It was a magical thing.
 It was old school baby!

 Míle bhuíochas faoin gach rud

 Based in Europe: You can pre-order your copy of the new album by clicking the link below.
 Please leave your address.